 About

 Susan Hayden is a multigenre writer.
-She is the author of Now You Are a Missing Person, a lyrical memoir in poems, stories and fragments.
-Published by Moon Tide Press in 2023, the book received the Kirkus Star from Kirkus Reviews.
-It was also named in the Best of 2023: Fiction and Literature from the Los Angeles Public Library, "the best books of the year, as selected by Los Angeles Public Library staff."
-Most recently, Hayden's book made the Shortlist for the Memoir Prize for Books, was an Eric Hoffer Award Finalist, a National Indie Excellence Awards Finalist, and a Finalist in the Zibby Awards 2023 for Best Coming of Middle/Old Age book, awarded by Zibby Owens.
-Additionally, Now You Are a Missing Person was the Winner in the Poetry category and Winner in the Wild Card category from Southern California Book Festival.
+She is the author of Now You Are a Missing Person, a memoir in poems, stories and fragments, published by Moon Tide Press.
+It was a Kirkus Reviews Best Indie Book of 2024, after having received the Kirkus Star.
+Hayden's book also made the Shortlist for the Memoir Prize for Books, was an Eric Hoffer Award Finalist, a National Indie Excellence Awards Finalist, a Readers’ Choice Book Award Finalist and Runner-up in the Zibby Awards 2023 for Best Coming of Middle/Old Age book, awarded by Zibby Owens.
+And it was a 2024 Finalist in the IAN Book of the Year Awards in 3 categories: Grief/Hardship, Poetry, and Women’s Non-Fiction.
+Now You Are a Missing Person was selected for the Best of 2023: Fiction & Literature from Los Angeles Public Library, as selected by library staff.
+Additionally, it was the Winner in the Poetry category and Winner in the Wild Card category from Southern California Book Festival.

-She has been published in the anthologies From Venice to Venice (El Martillo Press, 2024); Beat Not Beat (Moon Tide Press); Los Angeles In the 1970s: Weird Scenes Inside the Goldmine (Rare Bird Books); The Black Body (Seven Stories Press), I Might Be The Person You Are Talking To (Padua Playwrights Press) and elsewhere.
+Hayden is published in the anthologies: Catching Fire (Rose of Sharon Press); Look What I Did About Your Silence (El Martillo Press, 2025); From Venice to Venice: Poets of California and Italy (El Martillo Press, 2024); Beat Not Beat (Moon Tide Press, 2022); Los Angeles In the 1970s: Weird Scenes Inside the Goldmine (Rare Bird Books, 2016); I Might Be The Person You Are Talking To (Padua Playwrights Press, 2015); The Black Body (Seven Stories Press, 2009) and elsewhere.

-She is the proud mother of singer-songwriter Mason Summit, who performs with Irene Greene in the Americana duo, The Prickly Pair.
-She lives in Santa Monica with her husband, music journalist Steve Hochman.
+She is the proud mother of singer-songwriter Mason Summit, one half of the music duo, The Prickly Pair.
+She lives in Santa Monica and Joshua Tree with her husband, music journalist Steve Hochman.

 Other Works